rs-kellogg/parallel-R/README.txt

 This repo provides instructions and sample code for parallelizing R scripts on KLC.
 You'll find:

 1.) cheat_sheet.txt
-This text document provides all the web pages shown and the linux commands covered in the demo
+This text document provides all the web pages and the linux commands covered in the demo.

 2.) time_trial.R
 An R file that parallelizes sleep times over the number of cores you request